sai-dev/sai/README.md

 You will also be able to play with SAI 19x19, however on this board SAI will be quite weak for many months.

-Regardless of board size, with SAI you can:
+Regardless, with SAI you can:

 - run SAI locally on your machine to play
 - participate in the collective contributing effort to help training SAI.